uly-s/Machine-Learning/README.md

 # Variational Auto Encoder

-  Recreating a keras implementation of a variational auto encoder, however the code from the guide does not work on my computer so I am troubleshooting.
+  Combination keras and tf implementation of VAE from many sources.

 # Workspace